 On April 15, 2002, Acting Governor Swift and legislative leaders agreed to a new funding schedule that incorporated a January 1, 2001 actuarial valuation and extended amortization of the unfunded pension liability from June 30, 2018 to June 30, 2023.
-The schedule included updated estimates for the cost of enhanced teacher retirement benefits enacted in 2000 and preliminary cost estimates for the 2002 ERIP.
+The schedule included updated estimates for the cost of enhanced teacher retirement benefits enacted in 2000 and preliminary cost estimates for the ERIP.
 The fiscal 2003 GAA appropriated \$796.8 million to the Commonwealth's pension liability fund pursuant to this schedule.

 In fiscal 2004, the pension funding schedule called for an \$832.3 million appropriation.
 However, the fiscal 2004 GAA amended the General Laws to allow annual pension appropriations to include the scheduled amount less the value of any capital assets transferred to the pension liability fund.
-The fiscal 2004 GAA funded the \$832.3 million pension obligation using \$687.3 million in cash and the transfer to the pension liability fund of the Hynes Convention Center and the Boston Common Garage, whose value was set at \$145.0 million, but subject to a process including appraisal of the properties to be transferred.
-Transfer of these capital assets to the pension liability fund has not occurred.
+The fiscal 2004 GAA funded the \$832.3 million pension obligation using \$687.3 million in cash and the transfer to the pension liability fund of the Hynes Convention Center and the Boston Common Garage, valued at \$145.0 million.
+Transfer of these capital assets to the pension liability fund has not been completed.
 The fiscal 2005 GAA created a commission to evaluate the potential use, sale or disposition of any interest in the Hynes Convention Center and the Boston Common Parking Garage.
 The commission is required to submit a final report of its findings, including legislative recommendations, by December 30, 2005.
 Any use, sale or disposition of these properties as recommended by the commission requires approval of the Legislature.